Vessel9817/onion-site-template/README.md

 This project is licensed under the [MIT](./LICENSE.md) license.

-However, to view the licenses of the Node packages we explicitly depend on, run the following command: (currently only supports Windows and npx)
+However, to view the licenses of the Node packages we explicitly depend on, run the following command: (currently only supported on Windows)

 ```shell
 npm run license-report